KDE/documentation-develop-kde-org/content/docs/extend/kate/plugin.md

     QTextBrowser *m_previewer = nullptr;
 ```

-Now lets create the toolview by adding the following to the constructor in `plugin.cpp`:
+Now let's create the toolview by adding the following to the constructor in `plugin.cpp`:

 ```c++
 MarkdownPreviewPluginView::MarkdownPreviewPluginView(MarkdownPreviewPlugin *plugin, KTextEditor::MainWindow *mainwindow)